kevlar-dev/kevlar/README.rst

 How do I use kevlar?
 --------------------

-See kevlar's `installation instructions <http://kevlar.readthedocs.io/en/latest/install.html>`__ and quick start guide (NEED LINK) to learn how to use kevlar.
+See kevlar's `installation instructions <http://kevlar.readthedocs.io/en/latest/install.html>`__ and `quick start guide <http://kevlar.readthedocs.io/en/latest/quick-start.html>`__ to learn how to use kevlar.

 **Note**: Although a reference genome is not required, it can be utilized to reduce data volume at an early stage in the workflow and reduce the computational demands of subsequent steps.